 If the Hilton Honors American Express Aspire Card doesn’t sound like a match for you, take a look at one of these other hotel credit cards instead.

-- Hilton Honors Ascend Card from American Express: This card is good for travelers who are loyal to Hilton but stay at hotels less often.
+- Hilton Honors American Express Surpass® Card: This card is good for travelers who are loyal to Hilton but stay at hotels less often.
 Read our take on the best Hilton credit cards for more info.

 - The Hilton Honors American Express Business Card: This card offers benefits for business travelers who stay at Hilton.
 Take a look at the best business credit cards for travel for more.